 “It was a terrible time.
 I went through all the pain and grief that any child does when this sort of thing happens, but I had the added bonus of having zero support because I was an adult,” said Susan Hackett of Toronto, whose parents divorced when she was in graduate school.

-Many AKOD members said that divorce caught them by surprise. ”My parents appeared to have an ideal marriage —married for 30+ years, laughed a lot, always made up after fights, so the fact they were divorcing, splitting up, was a shock to me,” said Rachel Michelson of Sunnyvale, Calif., who learned of the breakup while she was planning her wedding.
+Many AKOD members said that divorce caught them by surprise.
+“My parents appeared to have an ideal marriage —married for 30+ years.
+They laughed a lot, and always made up after fights.
+The fact they were divorcing, splitting up, was a shock to me,” said Rachel Michelson of Sunnyvale, Calif.
+He learned of the breakup while she was planning her wedding.

-“I often thought [divorce] would happen growing up, yet after the 30-year mark, I felt sure we were through the bad part,” said Kelly Stewart of Wartburg, Tenn., whose parents are in the process of divorcing.
-“My father thinks things are still salvageable,” she said, but her mother believes she can “do her art thing” only if she’s free of him.
+“I often thought [divorce] would happen growing up.
+Yet after the 30-year mark, I felt sure we were through the bad part,” said Kelly Stewart of Wartburg, Tennessee.
+Her parents are in the process of divorcing.
+“My father thinks things are still salvageable,” she said.
+But her mother believes she can “do her art thing” only if she’s free of him.

 Several AKOD members said postponing the divorce didn’t make it any easier.
-“Regardless of whether I’m 7 or 27, I’m still my parents’ child and it’s still my family that’s breaking up,” said Karen Eddins of Brooklyn, N.Y.
+“Regardless of whether I’m 7 or 27, I’m still my parents’ child.
+It’s also still my family that’s breaking up,” said Karen Eddins of Brooklyn, N.Y.

-“I don’t believe there’s ‘better timing’ when you are talking about your parents’ divorce,” said Mandy Hagood of Austin, Texas, who was 25 years old when her parents parted. ”I’ve often wondered if it would have been easier had I been a child,” she said, since hearing details about the breakup even as an adult was traumatizing and led her to question her own marriage.
+“I don’t believe there’s ‘better timing’ when you are talking about your parents’ divorce,” said Mandy Hagood of Austin, Texas.
+She was 25 years old when her parents parted.
+“I’ve often wondered if it would have been easier had I been a child,” she said.
+She has been confused since hearing the details about the breakup.
+Even as an adult it was traumatizing and led her to question her own marriage.

 Some marriage specialists say few resources are available for families who are wrestling with late-in-life marriage problems.
-The Arps said they wrote a second book last year with Scott M. Stanley, Howard J. Markman and Susan L. Blumberg because of a lack of practical advice on the issue.
+The Arps said they wrote a second book with Scott Stanley, Howard Markman and Susan Blumberg because of a lack of practical advice on the issue.

 “A lot of couples think they can wait until the kids are out of the house before dealing with their marriage,” she said.
 “The message I want to give is not to wait.”

-The above article titled, EMPTY NESTS AND EMPTY MARRIAGES was written by Cheryl Wetzstein and was featured in The Washington Times – September 4, 2001.
+This article titled, EMPTY NESTS AND EMPTY MARRIAGES was written by Cheryl Wetzstein.
+It was featured in The Washington Times – September 4, 2001.

 — ALSO —